morgangallant/plaid-cc/README.md

 As of January 13th, 2020, Plaid was [acquired by Visa](https://blog.plaid.com/plaid-and-visa/) for a whopping $5.3 billion dollars.
 A few days later, [Zach](https://twitter.com/zachperret) (the CEO and Co-Founder) of Plaid tweeted this:

-> Oh, and also ... we are very much still hiring.
+> ... we are very much still hiring.
 We've just finished the prologue to the @Plaid journey.
 Join us for Chapter 1!

 To me, this was pretty exciting.
 I've used Plaid in the past for personal projects, and I've followed Zach on Twitter for a good while now.
 The company has an incredible product... why?
 It's because they've built a road for so many other developers & entrepreneurs to securely interact with users bank accounts.
 The banking industry as a whole has been stuck in the past for a while now, and Plaid has been a pioneer in advancing this industry forward.